 "He's a pal.
-While he has a great intensity of stage, he is laid-back and warm in real life," says Tom Ross, artistic director of Berkeley's Aurora Theatre Company.
+While he has a great intensity onstage, he is laid-back and warm in real life," says Tom Ross, artistic director of Berkeley's Aurora Theatre Company.
 "He takes his work seriously, comes into rehearsal super-prepared and hones his performances until they are polished like gems."

 Carpenter's commitment to the craft is unparalleled.
-Honesty is mandatory.
-If he does something that doesn't feel true, his "bogometer" goes off.
-Despite his experience, he still sees himself as a student of the form.
+Honesty is mandatory for him.
+If he does something onstage that doesn't feel true, his "bogometer" goes off.
+He never tosses off a performance.
+And despite three decades of experience, he still sees himself as a student of the form.

-He pays great attention to details, partially because he has to.
-Lighting designs can sometimes trigger his epilepsy, so he vets strobe effects ahead of time.
+He pays great attention to details partially because he has to.
+Lighting designs, for instance, can sometimes trigger his epilepsy so he has to vet strobe effects ahead of time.

 Rigor and discipline come naturally to him.
-He had to be the best to please his father, an Army colonel who repeatedly told him that he had no talent and advised him to quit the stage or court disaster.
+He had to be the best to please his father, who was an Army colonel and a tough customer.
+His dad repeatedly told him that he had no talent for acting and advised him to quit the stage or court disaster.

 His father relented after seeing Carpenter play Petruchio in "The Taming of the Shrew" in the 1970s.
-"It was the first time I had ever seen that kind of pride on his face," recalls the actor.
+"It was the first time I had ever seen that kind of pride on his face," recalls the actor, tenderness in his eyes.
 "I'll never forget it.
 Finally getting his approval like that was very gratifying for me."